-Each student will be assigned an advisor to provide the student with assistance in planning his/her program matriculation, with registration, schedule approvals and with evaluation of his/her progress.
-The advisor approves each semester's schedule and any changes made.
-The student is required to meet with their Advisor one two occasions; Clinical Training 1 and Clinical Training 2.
-Continuous contact between student and advisor is expected and strongly encouraged.
+The Chair of the Graduate Counseling program will assign an advisor to provide the student assistance with planning his/her program, with registration and with evaluation of his/her progress.
+The advisor should approve each semester's schedule and any changes made.
 The student, however, is personally responsible for meeting University catalog requirements or for seeking written approval of any exceptions.
 Ultimately, it is the student who bears responsibility for directing his or her progress through the program.